-New Cleveland Convention Center.
 Revitalization of the Flats East Bank.
 Funding for Cleveland’s major league sports arenas.
 Planning opening VIP event at Detroit Auto Show.
 Rebranding of a major bank in its Midwest footprint.
-When civic and business leaders have needed a proven professional to oversee communications for these and other substantial efforts, they have called upon Nancy Lesic.

 A former journalist and press secretary, Nancy is driven by a deep-rooted work ethic that constantly results in thorough, creative and swiftly-produced work for a diverse array of clients.
 Trust and performance have helped her build a vast and constantly growing network of relationships among public officials, business leaders and the media.

-Her expertise in media relations, crisis communications and issues management have served her well while working on a long list of highly visible commercial real estate projects that have included the $500 million redevelopment of the Flats East Bank in downtown Cleveland, Steelyard Commons and the $100 million One University Circle apartment tower.
-She was retained to coordinate communications regarding the relocation of American Greetings headquarters, entry of AmTrust Financial into the Ohio market and the exploding presence of Optima Ventures in Downtown Cleveland.
+Her expertise in media relations, crisis communications and issues management have served her well while working on a long list of highly visible commercial real estate projects that have included the $500 million redevelopment of the Flats East Bank in downtown Cleveland, Steelyard Commons, the $100 million One University Circle apartment tower and the $250 million world headquarters of American Greetings.

-Nancy also oversees Midwest communications for Rhode Island-based Citizens Bank.
+Throughout the Midwest, Nancy oversees communications for Rhode Island-based Citizens Bank.
 Part of those duties included communications and event planning for the successful branding conversion for Citizens – which was previously known as Charter One.

 When former Congressman Louis Stokes passed away, the Stokes family called upon Nancy to coordinate the resulting media coverage.